swiftlang/swift-evolution-metadata-extractor/README.md

 A snapshot is a directory of input files and expected results for use in development and testing.
 Snapshot directories use the file extension `evosnapshot` but are not formally declared as bundles on macOS.

-Ad hoc snapshots can also be manually constructed to create content for specifc tests such as verifying that validation errors are correctly detected in malformed proposals.
+Ad hoc snapshots can also be manually constructed to create content for specific tests such as verifying that validation errors are correctly detected in malformed proposals.

 ### Options
 The snapshot subcommand has options that work similar to extract command options: